 - Can last up to 5 days (120 hours)

-- Must be authorized by a licensed withdrawal management (WM) facility
+- Must be authorized by a licensed withdrawal management (detox) program

-- Is for an intoxicated or incapacitated person who is dangerous to the health and safety of themself or others (supported by clear facts from a reputable source)
+- Is for an intoxicated or incapacitated person who is dangerous to the health and safety of themselves or others (supported by clear facts from a reputable source)

 - Reviewed every 24 hours to make sure the person on the EC continues to meet criteria